-AI/ML

-etc.
+Artificial intelligence/machine learning (AI/ML)

-With your data in Amazon S3, you can start to use or Jobs to read data from Amazon S3, perform data transformations or data aggregations, and apply Machine Learning Models with Amazon EMR, Glue or .
-In order to run queries on Amazon Athena it is necessary to have tables in your Glue Catalog.
-To infer and create tables from data in Amazon S3 you can use AWS Glue Crawler and you can run data exploration queries using Amazon Athena.
+With your data in Amazon S3, you can start to use Apache Spark on Amazon EMR or AWS Glue Jobs to read data from Amazon S3, perform data transformations or data aggregations, and apply Machine Learning Models with Amazon EMR, AWS Glue, or Amazon SageMaker.
+To run queries on Amazon Athena, it is necessary to have tables in your Glue Catalog.
+To infer and create tables from data in Amazon S3, you can use AWS Glue Crawler and you can run data exploration queries using Amazon Athena.

 Conclusion

-In this blog, we’ve shown you how you can use AWS DataSync to quickly and securely copy data from your Hadoop cluster to an S3 bucket.
-You learned how to setup and configure DataSync and how to gather required configuration information from your Hadoop cluster.
-Once your data is in S3, you can then use the rich Analytics, Machine Learning, and data processing capabilities that AWS provides.
+We’ve shown you how you can use AWS DataSync to quickly and securely copy data from your Hadoop cluster to an Amazon S3 bucket.
+You learned how to setup and configure AWS DataSync and how to gather required configuration information from your Hadoop cluster.
+Once your data is in Amazon S3, you can then use the rich analytics, machine learning, and data processing capabilities that AWS provides.

+Many customers are embracing the benefits of the scalability, cost-efficiency, and increased capabilities of AWS Services.
+Give the procedure outlined in this post a try, and remember to consult the AWS Datasync User Guide to get the best result for your situation.